 Copyblogger's pillar page functions as a landing page for an ebook, but like GoodUI, the page stands on its own.
 They do a stellar job building links to relevant cluster posts in a clean, easy-to-read format.

 14. The Write Life, The 100 Best Websites for Writers in 2018

 This list resource is a different kind of pillar page that draws traffic despite most of its links going to other sites.
 The Write Life compiles an annual guide that its readers have come to expect.
 Such a massive resource easily collects, shares, and inbounds links.

 15. Shopify, The Ultimate Guide to Dropshipping

 Instead of one page, Shopify's Dropshipping guide is a collection of 11 chapters, each on a separate page.
 The main page houses the menu, which users can share and link.
 Yet each chapter functions as a topic cluster post, boosting SEO and increasing site visit duration.
 But if you prefer to read the information in one place, you can download a pdf.

 These pillar page examples present a wide range of options.
 Not all pillar posts look the same.
 Yet they all contribute to powerful content strategy.

 Pillar Content Takeaway

 While creating extraordinary content that serves your audience takes time, adapting to the new topic cluster blogging style isn't hard at all.
-In fact, many people have already been doing similar variations simply by optimizing blog article that they have already published.
+In fact, many people have already been doing similar variations simply by optimizing blog articles that they have already published.